hmgrodrigues/Programming-Language/README.md

 * Print results
 * References/Pointers (like C/C++)

 The "TestFile.txt" is the file where we pass the expressions to the compiler.
-You can add any file to write the expressions but you need to specify it when you run the program on the command line.
+You can add any file to write the expressions but you must specify it when you run the program on the command line.
+The file must be on the project's root.

 To run it, enter the src folder and run on the command line:

 * To run the Interpreter: **java Main I**
 * To run the Compiler: **java Main C filename** where filename is the name of file (.txt) where you pass the expressions (your code) to be compiled.

-So if we wanted to run the compiler where the **TestFile.txt** file has the source code, we run: **java Main C TestFile.txt**
+So if we want to run the compiler where the **TestFile.txt** file has the source code, we run: **java Main C TestFile.txt**

 The **abstract syntax** of the language is as follows: